 My father once told me that ‘money cannot buy happiness,’ and I used to think, “easy for you to say – when you have a heck of a lot of it!”
-But then, after deeper discussion, he further explained how he believed happiness is in the journey to riches, not the result of living with riches.
-It was the drive and discipline it took in seeking it where he was his happiest.
+But then, after deeper discussion, he further explained how he believed happiness is in the journey to riches, not the result.
+It was the drive and discipline it took in seeking goals and rising to challenges, where he was at his happiest.

 It’s the journey not the destination!

 Well, it is probably the illusion that they believed for so many years; that when they reached their pinnacle, they would achieve ultimate happiness.
-But that is just a mirage on the horizon, which never materialised, and they missed the happiness on the way.
+Wealth and notoriety would bring the feeling of success and ‘completeness’.
+But this was just a mirage on the horizon, which never materialised, and they missed the happiness on the way.
 Their path towards their achievements was where they needed to find happiness, before making it big.

 What is Success?